 With such expressive formalisms, the conflict between the generality of a model and its understandability becomes clear.
-Task-specific architectures require fewer parameters than general-purpose approaches and perform well with little training data, for example hand-written characters can be classified based on a single example if we allow our model to assume the given images are generated by pen strokes (Lake, Salakhutdinov, and Tenenbaum 2015).
-Likewise we can infer parameters of a 3D scene (such as object position and lighting) from images if we embed a ray-tracer into our model (Li et al. 2018); embedding a physics engine can provide predictions about these scenes, which are useful e.g. for robot controllers (Degrave et al. 2016).
+Task-specific architectures require fewer parameters than general-purpose approaches, perform well with little training data, and are amenable to descriptive framing information.
+For example, hand-written characters can be classified based on a single example if we allow our model to assume the given images are generated by pen strokes (Lake, Salakhutdinov, and Tenenbaum 2015), and these models may allow descriptions such as "Character c was chosen because there appear to be x long strokes, y curved strokes, etc.".
+Likewise the parameters of a 3D scene (such as object position and lighting) can be inferred from images if a ray-tracer is embedded in the model (Li et al. 2018); embedding a physics engine enables predictions about these scenes, which are useful e.g. for robot controllers (Degrave et al. 2016).
+Whilst more complicated than the previous examples, such a controller could (in principle) justify its actions based on interpretations of the model, such as "The motor was engaged because the pendulum appeared to be falling to the left".